pcarmona79/dday-old-vibes/readme.txt

  - Modifies Touch_Spawn_Protect() of g_func.c to not allow damage for rockets and airstrikes inside spawn areas when cvar "chile" is enabled.
+ - Fixes some calls to FindItemInTeam() to use pers.weapon struct instead of resp.team_on when getting the team DLL's name.

 What's new in 4.5k-2
 --------------------